List of Mahdi claimants: Mīrzā Ghulām Aḥmad

-Mirza Ghulam Ahmad (13 February 1835 – 26 May 1908), claimed to be both the Mahdi and the second coming of Jesus in the late 19th century in British India.
-He founded the Ahmadiyya religious movement in 1889, which, although considered by its followers to be Islam, is not recognized as such by the majority of mainstream Muslims.
-In 1880, Ahmad claimed to be the Mahdi in his book Braheen-e-Ahmadiyya, where he claimed to have received revelations.
-In 1974, the Pakistani parliament adopted a law declaring the Ahmadis to be Not-Muslims.
-Since Ghulam Ahmad's death, the Ahmadiyya community has been led by his successors and the number of Ahmadi has grown considerably.
+Mirza Ghulam Ahmad (1835–1908) claimed to be both the Mahdi and the second coming of Jesus in the late 19th century in British India.
+In 1880, Ahmad claimed to be the Mahdi in his book Braheen-e-Ahmadiyya, in which he claimed to have received revelations.
+In 1889, he founded the Ahmadiyya religious movement, which is not recognised as Islam by most mainstream Muslims.In 1974, Pakistan declared that Ahmadis are legally not Muslims.
+Since Ghulam Ahmad's death, the Ahmadiyya community has been led by his successors.